Naresh-Krish/SQL-Data-Exploration/README.md

 # SQL-Data-Exploration

-Imported the datasets into Micrsoft SQL Server Management Studio.
+●	Imported the datasets into Microsoft SQL Server Management Studio.

-Utilize joins to combine data from multiple tables for more comprehensive analyses.
+●	Utilize joins to combine data from multiple tables for more comprehensive analyses.

-Execute exploratory queries to gather general insights about the dataset.
+●	Execute exploratory queries to gather general insights about the dataset.

-Use aggregations and groupings to summarize data.
+●	Use aggregations and groupings to summarize data.